-Under the terms of the Eighth Amended Advisory Agreement, we continue to be responsible for all expenses incurred for our direct benefit.
+Under the terms of the Amended Advisory Agreement, we continue to be responsible for all expenses incurred for our direct benefit.
 Examples of these expenses include legal, accounting, interest, directors' and officers' insurance, stock transfer services, stockholder-related fees, consulting and related fees.
 In addition, we are also responsible for all fees charged by third parties that are directly related to our business, which include real estate brokerage fees, mortgage placement fees, lease-up fees and transaction structuring fees (although we may be able to pass some or all of such fees on to our tenants and borrowers).
 Our entrance into the Advisory Agreement and each amendment thereto has been approved unanimously by our Board of Directors.
-Our Board of Directors reviews and considers renewing the agreement with our Adviser annually, typically during the month of July.
-During its July 2024 meeting, our Board of Directors reviewed and renewed the Advisory Agreement and Administration Agreement for an additional year, through August 31, 2025.
+Our Board of Directors reviews and considers renewing the agreement with our Adviser each July.
+During its July 2023 meeting, our Board of Directors reviewed and renewed the Advisory Agreement and Administration Agreement for an additional year, through August 31, 2024.